LWJGL

 The Lightweight Java Game Library (LWJGL) is an open-source software library that provides bindings to a variety of C libraries for video game developers to Java.
-It exposes cross-platform libraries commonly used in developing video games and multimedia titles, such as Vulkan, OpenGL, OpenAL and OpenCL.
+It exposes cross-platform libraries commonly used in developing video games and multimedia titles, such as Vulkan, OpenGL, GLFW, OpenAL and OpenCL.

 The primary goal of the project is to provide a way for Java developers to get access to resources that are otherwise unavailable or poorly implemented on the existing Java platform.
 The main philosophy is to expose underlying technology as a thin wrapper, thus creating an API close to the original.
 It is also the basis of many high-level Java game engines and libraries, such as libGDX or the jMonkeyEngine.

 History

 Development of the library began in 2002 with the release of J2SE 1.4, making use of the newly-added non-blocking I/O operations and off-heap memory access.
 These additions to the JDK allowed for better access to native memory and libraries not a part of the JDK.
-The first official release of the library was 4 February 2007.
+The first official release of the library was on 4 February 2007.

-On 13 November 2014, version 3 was announced, which was released in alpha version on 27 April 2015 and is a complete rewrite of LWJGL.
+On 13 November 2014, version 3 was announced, which was released in the alpha version on 27 April 2015 and is a complete rewrite of LWJGL.
 Many new bindings, including GLFW, EGL and Objective-C, were added.
 Support for Oculus Rift development was also added with LibOVR bindings.
 The new version was released on 4 June 2016, after more than 3 and a half years in development.